The Dead Dog Café Comedy Hour: Format

 It also regularly featured short guest spots in the "What Else Do You Do (When You're Not Being Famous)?" segment, which featured interviews with famous Indigenous people such as Tomson Highway, Laura Vinson, Graham Greene and an actor playing Louis Riel.

+Production

+Dead Dog Café was featured by the Globe Theatre as a live production from May 15 to May 16, 2001, which was broadcast on May 21 on This Morning.